KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A Python-based programming class could not only create new insights into music, but teach and reinforce fundamental computer science skills.

-Furthermore, moving beyond the narrow group of apps appearing repeatedly in courses (build a poker bot, design a database) and instead applying computer science to other fields, creates learning opportunities that resonote more closely with the interests of students of races and genders underrepresented, freeing their incredible talent and creativity, and enabling them to achieve an appreciation for and fluency in altorithms and other computer science fundamentals.
+Furthermore, moving beyond the narrow group of apps appearing repeatedly in courses (build a poker bot, design a database) and instead applying computer science to other fields, creates learning opportunities that resonate more closely with the interests of students of races and genders underrepresented, freeing their incredible talent and creativity, and enabling them to achieve an appreciation for and fluency in algorithms and other computer science fundamentals.

 Python has been invaluable for creating a "rapid motion" back-and-forth between abstraction and application.